rackerlabs/docs-developer-blog/_posts/2018-07-10-understanding-a-sql-server-execution-plan.md

 ### Spool operator

-Another key operator that youneed to look at is spool.
+Another key operator that you need to look at is spool.
 Spool is a slow operator because it stores the hidden or temporary objects or work tables in tempdb.
 This also slows down with specific operators that cause it to rebind or rewind.
 There are many types of spools in SQL Server, such as Eager, Lazy,